PabitraPati/Python_Practice/README.md

 - Printing cubes of the fibonacci series
 - Insertion Sort
 - Sort Dictionary on the basis of key or value
+- Parse given web stats and findout the URL hit count and response code